ARMmbed/mbed-cli-windows-installer/setup.md

 ## Uninstallation
 * mbed CLI for Windows can be uninstalled either from `Programs and Features` or directly by running `mbed_uninstall.exe` located in istallation folder.
-* **Important** Uninstaller uninstalls only mbed CLI, GNU ARM Embedded Toolchain and mbed Windows serial port driver.
-Python, Git and Mercurial have seperate uninstallers and can be uninstalled seperately.
+* **Important** Uninstaller uninstalls only mbed CLI and mbed Windows serial port driver.
+Python, Git, Mercurial and GNU ARM Embedded Toolchain have seperate uninstallers and can be uninstalled seperately.